 If you work for an employer for three months or less, he or she can let you go without giving you notice or extra pay.
 If you work more than three months, the employer must tell you in writing several weeks before your job ends or must pay you extra money called compensation.
 The amount of notice or compensation depends on how long you worked for the employer.

 Sometimes an employer does not have enough work for the employees or does not have money to pay the bills.
 The employer might lay off the employees for a few weeks.
 A layoff is temporary.
 The employer doesn’t have to tell you ahead of time.
 If the layoff lasts longer than 13 weeks in a 20-week period, it means your employment has ended.

 If the layoff is permanent and your employment has ended, the employer must give you compensation.
-An employee can lose his or her job (be terminated) with no notice or compensation for serious bad behaviour, such as stealing tools from work or hitting another worker.
+However, an employee can lose his or her job (be terminated) without notice or compensation for serious bad behaviour, such as stealing tools from work or hitting another worker.

 Applying for Employment Insurance

 Employment Insurance (EI) is a federal government insurance program that all workers and employers pay into.
 It is meant to help workers when they lose their job, or need time off because they are sick or have a new baby to take care of.